Universal CDN (UCDN) is a content delivery network (CDN) owned by XBT Holding, a group which includes companies like Webzilla, Root and Servers.com.

 Powerful access control features enable blocking content by country, IP address, referrer (hotlink protection), security tokens and more.

-You can monitor site and cache performance at any time with UCDN's reports.
-The company calls these 'near real-time stats', which is probably more accurate and honest than you'll get from most providers, but there's more than enough to help analyze performance: bandwidth, traffic served, requests by site, status codes and more.
+You can monitor site and cache performance at any time with UCDN's basic reports on bandwidth use, traffic served, requests by site, status codes and more.

 UCDN's dashboard is well designed, with all the core CDN reporting and management tools accessible from a left-hand sidebar.
 Each group of functions is clearly named – Stats, SSL, Purge Files – and if you've ever used another CDN you'll feel at home right away.

-We were also asked about the size of the files we planned to cache, whether we needed to use SSL, and if we wanted to use an alternative domain name (CNAME), like cdn.yourdomain.com.
+We could also specify backup origins, username and passwords (for sources which required authentication), alternative CNAME domain names (cdn.mydomain.com) and whether we needed to use SSL.
 There are small illustrations to explain each point, and tooltips are available if you need them.

 Work through the setup basics and you're able to tweak other options.
 For example, a Limit Access tab enables blocking access by country, using a secret key to create secure URLs with a built-in expiry time, or limiting access by referrer to prevent unauthorized sites hotlinking your content.